 How does poor sleep affect your skin?

 Well, while you’re sleeping, your skin works hard to heal and regenerate.
-This means that if you’re not getting proper sleep, your skin isn’t able to rebuild and repair itself after all of the damage that it has experienced over the course of the day.
+This means that if you’re not getting proper sleep, your skin isn’t able to recover from all of the damage that it has experienced over the course of the day.
 This leads to:

 - A pale and sallow complexion